farkmarnum/maps-but-its-just-an-arrow/README.md

+# StupidNav

-# Maps, but it's just an arrow
+It's maps, but just an arrow.

 ## wat